Investment Policy Development for Nonprofits and Associations

 Step 1: Comprehensive Financial Document Review

-Every Investment Policy Statement should be grounded in a clear understanding of your organization’s financial position.
+Every Nonprofit Investment Policy Statement should be grounded in a clear understanding of your organization’s financial position.
 We begin by reviewing your financial statements, existing investment policies, annual budgets, strategic plans, and cash flow projections.
 This review helps us understand how your reserves are currently structured, where liquidity needs exist, and how your financial resources align with your organization’s short-term and long-term priorities.

 Step 2: Information Gathering Interviews